tomato42/tls13-spec/draft-ietf-tls-tls13.md

 with a PSK or (EC)DHE-PSK cipher suite (see {{RFC4279}} for background).

 %%% Hello Messages

+          opaque psk_identity<0..2^16-1>;

           struct {
-              opaque psk_identity<0..2^16-1>;
+              psk_identity identities<0..2^16-1>;
           } PreSharedKeyExtension;

 identifier
 : An opaque label for the pre-shared key.

-When the client offers a PSK cipher suite, it MUST also supply a PreSharedKeyExtension to indicate the PSK to be used.
+When the client offers a PSK cipher suite, it MUST also supply a PreSharedKeyExtension to indicate the PSK(s) to be used.
 If no such extension is present, the server MUST NOT negotiate a PSK cipher suite.

-The server MUST not send this extension: selection of a PSK cipher suite indicates that the key was used.
+If no suitable identity is present, the server MUST NOT negotiate a PSK cipher suite.

+If the server selects a PSK cipher suite, it MUST send a PreSharedKeyExtension with the identity that it selected.
+The client MUST verify that the server has selected one of the identities that the client supplied.
+If any other identity is returned, the client MUST generate a fatal "handshake_failure" alert.

 ##### Early Data Indication